Note: text in square brackets is added for clarity and was not part of the location's name.Where: Moray

 A double track line existed between Forres West Junction and Forres East Junction - a long length which was cut back considerably in the 1960s when only the eastern end of the loop was retained.

 The station building was built in the 'V' of the main platforms - the Inverness to Perth and Aberdeen platforms.
 The platforms in the 'V' were canopied.
 A long, originally covered, footbridge connected the platforms at the north west corner.
+Unlike the original station, which was built in stone, this station was built in wood.

 Latterly the station building was a 1950s brick built utilitarian British Railways replacement, but with an interesting smaller second storey, initially fitted to the cut back original canopies.
 The Dava route canopy was removed after closure of that route and remaining canopy in the late 1990s.
 The new building bore a strong resemblance to that at Newton-on-Ayr.